Fast Neural Representations for Direct Volume Rendering: Related Work

 \paragraph*{Deep Learning for Scientific Data Compression} With the success of convolutional neural networks, deep learning methods have started to see applications in visualization tasks.
 Early works use super-resolution networks to upscale the data if either storing the high-resolution data is too expensive (3D spatial data~\cite{zhou2017volume,han2020ssr,guo2020ssr}, temporal data~\cite{han2019tsr}, spatiotemporal data~\cite{han2021stnet}) or the rendering process is too expensive (2D data~\cite{weiss2019isosuperres,weiss2020adaptivesampling}).
 Sahoo and Berger~\cite{sahoo2021vectorsuperres} extended 3D super-resolution for vector fields by introducing a loss function that penalizes differences in traced streamlines, instead of only point-wise differences.
-We build upon the idea to train a network based on derived quantities that are actually requested by the user in our work, by analyzing the quality of SRNs when trained from images in screen space, see \autoref{sec:steady:worldscreen}.
-The most recent approach by Lu\etAl~\cite{lu2021compressive} and Wurster~\etAl~\cite{wurster2021deep} utilize SRNs to learn a compact mapping from domain positions to scalar field values.
+The most recent approach by Lu~\etAl~\cite{lu2021compressive} and Wurster~\etAl~\cite{wurster2021deep} utilize SRNs to learn a compact mapping from domain positions to scalar field values.

 Berger~\etAl~\cite{berger2018generative} and Gavrilescu~\cite{gavrilescu2020supervised} avoid the rendering process completely and train a network that directly predicts the rendered image from camera and transfer function parameters.
 This results in a compact representation of the data in the network weights from which the image can be directly predicted, but is limited concerning the generalization to new views or transfer functions if the training data does not provide this specific combination.
 Super-resolution methods for 3D spatial data or temporal data, on the other hand, are fixed on a regular grid in space (or time) due to the use of convolutional (recurrent) networks.
 Therefore, they do not allow for free interpolation and require the decompression of a whole block before rendering.